apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 The collection of end-to-end [browser tests based on Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
 At the moment, total number of jobs stands at approximately `432` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.
+Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

 ## Other Stuff

 - U2F functionality is removed from the CAS codebase and is no longer supported.
 The [underlying library](https://github.com/Yubico/java-u2flib-server) provided by Yubico has been deprecated and archived since 2022.
 - Likewise, Authy multifactor authentication support is removed from the CAS codebase and is no longer supported.
 - Authentication throttling support in CAS is now extended to SAML2 identity provider endpoints and functionality.
+- OpenID Connect claims can now be [optionally decorated](../authentication./OIDC-Attribute-Definitions.html) to mark an attribute as a structured claim.

 ## Library Upgrades

+- Spring Boot
+- Nimbus OIDC
 - Spring Boot Admin Server
 - SnakeYAML
-- Nimbus OIDC
-- Spring Boot
 - Spring Cloud
 - Spring Security
 - Spring Integration